 Q: Can I use any rotor with disc brakes?

 You can use any rotor with your disc brake as long as they have the same hub bore, wheel size, and rotor sizing.
-So, when considering using an aftermarket rotor, ensure the rotor has the same size, wheel size, and hub bores.
-Lastly, you need to fix it the same way you do the previous one.
+When considering an aftermarket rotor, ensure it matches the same size, wheel size, and hub bores as the original rotor.
+Lastly, you need to fix it the same way you did the previous one.

 Q: How do I know my rotor size?

-Many people seem to get confused about how to know their rotor size.
+Many people seem to get confused about how to determine their rotor size.
 Different vehicles come in different models.
 And with different models come different rotor sizes.
-You can’t replace your rotor with a smaller or larger size because they need to be OEM-specific size.
+You can’t replace your rotor with a smaller or larger one, as they need to be OEM-specific.

 Therefore, you need to know the exact size of your rotor.
 Here is how to know your rotor sizes